 The author’s last relocation, from California to the rural town of Victor, Montana, supplied the grist for Barefoot Hearted.
 She likes to describe the move as “running away with the circus”—after meeting a rakish actor and horseshoer, a member of the Caravan Stage Company, a Canadian theater troupe, touring (then) by means of thirteen Clydesdales and five brightly painted gypsy wagons.
 Garbed in her white painters’ overalls, well-splattered with drywall mud, she had stopped at the Belli Deli in San Rafael to snag a midday sandwich when she spied an antique medicine wagon and two huge feathery-footed horses—the tent-theater’s promotional act—parked across the street.
 A tall Irishman’s unwinding from under one of the sturdy drafts sparked the meeting that lead to covered wagon journeys and, eventually, to setting up marginal housekeeping in a seventy-five-year-old dairy barn inhabited by an assortment of wild critters.
 Barefoot Hearted is the tale of this adventurous Western living, reflected poignantly against the author’s ponderings on the increasingly harried survival of wildlife as small towns everywhere go to sprawl.

 Kathleen has been a conservationist and activist for more than forty years, focused for the most part on water politics and issues of urban sprawl.
 She was the founding editor of Headwaters, an early publication of Friends of the River.
-For many years, she served on the board of Environmental Traveling Companions, an NPO offering wilderness trips to special needs people, and is, currently, on the board of West Coast Rivers Alliance.
+For many years, she served on the board of Environmental Traveling Companions, an NPO offering wilderness trips to special needs people, and is, currently, on the board of North Coast Rivers Alliance.
 Her travel essays have been included in the Travelers’ Tales anthologies A Woman’s Passion for Travel: More True Stories from a Woman’s World and Sand in My Bra: Funny Women Write from the Road.
 Her writing and photographs have also appeared in the Professional Farrier and Anvil Magazine.
 She makes her home with Patrick McCarron in an old, fairly-well-unrestored, red, dairy barn in Montana’s Bitterroot Valley.